AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

     end if;
   end;

+Multiple deferred execution statements can occur within a single scope and are to be executed in reverse order (i.e. LIFO order).

 Reference-level explanation
 ===========================

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:

-- Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
-- Corner cases are dissected by example.
+Deferred execution can be viewed as a means to keep paired statement together while the second part of the pair (the deferred statement) needs to be executed at a later point.
+This pattern is mostly used when resources are acquired and need to be released even in case of exceptions.
+A common pattern is to wrap such resources into a controlled type, but this is a relatively heavyweight solution, requires additional code for the wrapper.
+Also, this solution can not be used in restricted runtime environments where controlled types or dynamic dispatching is not allowed.

+The proposal solves the resource management problem in a way that can be achieved at compile time with no additional runtime overhead.

+A possible implementation could be that the compiler creates artifical scopes for each deferred execution statement and emits the code to be executed whenever such a scope is left.
+A pure source code transformation (as a kind of a preprocessing step) is also a conceivable solution.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.
+TODO: The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 Rationale and alternatives